960hersi/Post-Intrusion-Hunt-Signals-After-the-Noise/README.md

 280

 There were 280 registry modification events under vmadminusername on azwks-phtg-01 after lateral movement.

-Most of this was noise, including Desktop theme, MUI cache, and COM activity.
-The useful work was filtering this registry churn to isolate the persistence-relevant key.

 Finding 10 — Run Key Persistence Path